How to See the Planets Tonight: Tips For Beginners (No Telescope Needed)

 Planet-by-planet observing tips

-Here is the visibility of planets in July 2025.
-How can you know where to find planets at any given time from your location?
+Here is the visibility of planets in August 2025.
+Want to know where to find planets at any given time from your location?
 Use the free Star Walk 2 app.

 Read the detailed explanation about the planets' visibility this month in our sky guide.